MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-overview.md

 # Build message extensions using API

 > [!NOTE]
->
-> * API-based message extensions only support search commands.
+> API-based message extensions only support search commands.
-> * API-based message extensions are available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 Message extensions built using API (API-based) use a web service to manage user requests and responses and don't require a bot registration or a Bot Framework.
 You can configure and deploy API-based message extensions using Developer Portal for Teams, Visual Studio Code, Teams Toolkit command line interface (CLI), or Visual Studio.
 API-based message extensions help your apps to interact directly with third-party data, apps, and services, enhancing its capabilities.
 With APIs for message extension, you can: